 During the lesson featured in this video (2015), the class focused on the meaning and importance of “context” in historical study and perspectives.

-Class discussion addressed “why Americans volunteered to serve in the U.S. military during World War II” with special emphasis on the experiences of Japanese Americans, Navajos, and Russell Stokum of Pennsylvania (who Farina King interviewed).
+Class discussion addressed “why Americans volunteered to serve in the U.S. military during World War II” with special emphasis on the experiences of Japanese Americans, Navajo Code Talkers, and Russell Stokum of Pennsylvania (who Farina King interviewed).
 The class examined video clips of interviews with World War II veterans of these diverse backgrounds to understand “why they joined the U.S. military.”

 Student groups responded to the following questions, using and sharing electronic devices to access sources through the course blackboard website (and then re-grouped for an entire class discussion during the last part of class to share insights and findings):